ix-ax/AXOpen/docfx/articles/data/README.md

 ## How it works

-The basic PLC block is TcoDataExchange, which has its .NET counterpart (or .NET twin) that handles complex repository operations using a modified IxRemoteTask, which is a form of RPC (Remote Procedure Call), that allows you to execute the code from the PLC in a remote .NET application.
+The basic PLC block is AxoDataExchange, which has its .NET counterpart (or .NET twin) that handles complex repository operations using a modified AxoRemoteTask, which is a form of RPC (Remote Procedure Call), that allows you to execute the code from the PLC in a remote .NET application.

 ## Implemented repositories

-The DataEntity uses a predefined interface IRepository that allows for the unlimited implementation of different kinds of repositories.
+The AxoDataEntity uses a predefined interface IRepository that allows for the unlimited implementation of different kinds of repositories.

-At this point, Ix.framework supports these repositories directly:
+At this point, AXOpen supports these repositories directly:

 - InMemory
 - Json